opencog/asmoses/doc/as-moses/distributed-as-moses.md

 ```

 where `p1`, `p2` and `p3` and boolean features and `f1` and `f2` are
+numerical features of some dataset, and usual operators are high level
+overloads (for instance `f1 + f2` means the sum of function `f1` and
-numerical features of some dataset.
-Obviously the average program size
+`f2`).
+Obviously the average program size will be much larger than
-will be much larger than what is presented here.
-In addition, though
+what is presented here.
+In addition, though the exact form remains to
-the exact form remains to be determined, programs will be explicitely
+be determined, programs will be explicitely marked as members of a
-marked as members of a deme, such that
+deme, such that

 ```scheme
 ;; [f1 + f2] is a member of deme1